 Leidse Ontzet (Liberation of Leiden) [3rd Oct]: Relief of Leiden commemorates 3rd October 1572 when the city of Leiden was liberated from a year-long siege by the Spanish army during the Eighty Years War.
 Thousands died from starvation after the city ran out of food.
 Most schools and many businesses in Leiden are closed on this day.

 Sinterklaas [5th December]: This is the Dutch version of St Nikolaas and is widely celebrated by families with young children on the eve of St Nicholas’ feast day.
 It is not a public holiday.
 Public transport runs on a regular schedule.

 Oudejaarsdag (New Year’s Eve) [31st December]: New Year’s Eve is not a public holiday in the Netherlands but some government offices and private businesses may have shortened hours.
-Public transportation (trains, buses, trams) stops running at 20:00 and does not start again until the following morning.
-Night trains run from 01:00.
+NOTE: All forms of public transportation (trains, buses, trams) in the Netherlands stop running at 20:00.
+Night train service resumes at 01:00, all others begin the following morning.